Former Arkansas Gov. Asa Hutchinson ends his 2024 campaign after sixth-place finish in Iowa caucuses

 Before entering the race, he called another Trump White House run the “worst scenario” for the GOP and said the former president’s call to terminate parts of the Constitution hurt the country.

-He objected to the Republican National Committee’s requirement that candidates support the eventual nominee in order to qualify for the debate stage, though he ultimately signed the pledge.
-Hutchinson said the party should instead require hopefuls to vow to not run as a third-party candidate.
+He objected to the Republican National Committee’s requirement that candidates support the eventual nominee to qualify for the debate stage, though he ultimately signed the pledge.
+He said the party should instead require hopefuls to vow to not run as third-party candidates.

-Hutchinson, whose candidacy harked back to an earlier era of the Republican Party, preferred dry policy discussions or appearances on Sunday talk shows to boisterous rallies or Twitter fights.
+Hutchinson, whose candidacy harked back to an earlier era of the Republican Party, preferred dry policy discussions or appearances on Sunday talk shows to boisterous rallies or social media fights.
 Although he’s been a fixture in Arkansas politics going back decades, he was little known outside his home state.

 He was crowded out by other better-known candidates who had competing appeals to GOP voters.
 His criticisms of Trump were overshadowed by similar comments from Chris Christie, the former governor from New Jersey.